“Why buy the cow when you can get the milk for free?”

 How to break free of shame

-The surest way to get untangled from shame is to expose it and call it out for what it is: us trying to please someone else rather than ourselves.
-Often what stops us is doing things as they’ve always been done instead of how we deem fit.
+The surest way to get untangled from shame is to expose it and call it out for what it is: you trying to please someone else rather than yourself.
+Often what stops us from creating our dream life is doing things as they’ve always been done instead of how we deem fit.

-When I started powerlifting, family members and friends alike warned me about not getting too big.
+When I started powerlifting, family members and friends warned me about getting too big.
 In their minds, increasing the poundage meant I would magically transform into Hulk Hogan.
 However, for the first time in my life, looks were not my concern.
-The power I felt in squatting and deadlifting large amounts of weight created a mental shift unlike anything I’ve ever experienced.
+The power I felt in squatting and deadlifting large amounts of weight created a mental shift, unlike anything I’ve ever experienced.
 My big thighs had a purpose for once, and I began to accept my body like never before.
-Shortly after, I met the love of my life because I had fallen in love with myself first and no longer sought anyone else’s approval.

 What if, instead of lamenting how big our thighs or stomachs are, we decided to put on our most form-fitting dress and strut down the street?